AIChem-ShenWang/HeckLit-Code/README.md

   * v1.5 Reaxys crawler: Reaxys crawler for extracting data from Reaxys website

-Among them, the excel file with "fp" contains the reaction represented by RXNFP & DRFP. the excel file with "RxnSmi" contains the reaction represented in Reaction SMILES format.
+Among them, the excel file with "fp" contains the reaction represented by RXNFP & DRFP.

 * data_process folder: